 Sell equipment to a current employee

-Some equipment, not all, may be desirable for individual use.
+Some equipment may be desirable for individual use.
 And desired by individuals that may just be down the hallway from you.
 Take a microscope, for example.
 Often scientists like to have their own equipment.
 A staff member that previously used an aging microscope in the lab may want to purchase it for personal use.
 Be sure to follow all procedures for decontamination when equipment leaves the property.
 And it may be prudent to have a disclaimer for the buyer to sign.
 Every organization is different so check and make sure that all procedures for disbursing equipment are followed.

 Sell equipment outside of your organization